blimpage/your-pokemon-for-today/README.md

 ## To build it yourself

 So you wanna be a Digimon master huh????
-Here's how to build a version of this site on your own computer:
+Here's how to build a version of this site on your own computer (if you're running Mac OS X):

 1. Get a copy of this repository (either by [cloning it](https://help.github.com/articles/cloning-a-repository/) or [downloading a ZIP copy](https://github.com/blimpage/your-pokemon-for-today/archive/master.zip) and unzipping it)